Why study Software Engineering?

 Taking the Software Engineering intermediate courses leaves options open for first-year students who are not sure which degree to complete, as the prescribed courses include all the prerequisites for second year Computer Science.

-- See all Computer Science and Software Engineering courses for 2018
+- See all Computer Science and Software Engineering courses

 - See the entry requirements for the BE(Hons).